noorahmed1000/Mobile_App_Dev_Labs/README.md

-All the Dart labs are in the lib folder
+All the Dart labs are in the lib folder.
-And all flutter labs are in flutter/lib folder
+And all flutter labs are in flutter/lib folder.